Frequently Asked Questions

 Both cemeteries and funeral homes typically offer services at the time of death as well as advance planning.

 Reflection Park collaborates closely with funeral homes.
 Many funeral homes are Green Burial Council–certified.
-When a funeral home is new to natural burial, we share our practices and help them prepare.
+When a funeral home is new to natural burial, we work with them to ensure a smooth and meaningful natural burial.

 -